windht/Youku-parse/README.md

 All the parse functions are from [http://runjs.cn/code/incos4te](http://runjs.cn/code/incos4te).

 I just did the wrapping for angular.

-# How the cross domain works?
-Since the Youku website itself doesn't support "jsonp" (a type of cross domain data fetch).
-A personal server did the job of grasping youku json files at the backend, opening a usable jsonp api for use.

 # Usage
 * Inject the module